adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## Creating a module

-Let's build a module together.
-We're going to build a simplified shopping basket which is made up of a title and some products each of which contain the product title and a remove button.
-Here is the HTML we might typically use:
+Let's build a shopping basket module together, which I have simplified for brevity.
+Each product contains a title and a remove button.
+The HTML might be as follows:

 	<div class="basket">
-	    <h2 class="basket-title">Basket</h2>
+	    <h2 class="basket-title">Your Basket</h2>
 	    <div class="basket-item">
 	        <h3 class="basket-productTitle">Product title</h3>
             <form>